-Your search for board members should be ongoing.
+Board recruitment is a year-round process.
 The governance committee focuses on the search process on a regular basis.
-Normally the board chair appoints members to this committee who know the organization thoroughly, have extensive contacts in the community, and are fair judges of candidates.
+The board chair appoints members to this committee who know the organization thoroughly, have extensive contacts in the community, and are fair judges of candidates.
 One of the committee’s tasks is to find the best candidates from a wide variety of backgrounds, experiences and communities, share with them the benefits of board service, present the candidates to the full board, and after the final nomination, make sure the new board members are well equipped to do the best possible job.

-A continually changing and growing pool of candidates adds to the success of a governance committee.
-Committee members constantly need to observe their environment and community to locate suitable prospects.
-At the same time, valuable people must be made to feel that they want to be part of this particular organization.
-Committee members need to enhance the profile of the organization and make its mission known.
-They need to portray the board member’s role objectively and accurately as well as present any challenges in positive terms.
-In other words, mere willingness to join is not enough; explicit commitment to serve is a must.
+A diverse and growing pool of candidates adds to the success of a governance committee.
+Committee members are constantly observing their environment and community to locate suitable prospects; other board members can be invited to share their suggestions as well.
+Governance committee members can be role model while serving as ambassadors to enhance the profile of the organization and make its mission known.
+They should portray the board member’s role objectively and accurately as well as present any challenges in positive terms.

 The chief executive’s role in the board recruitment process

-The chief executive, having the most intimate knowledge of the organization, can provide valuable assistance to the governance committee by helping assess the organization’s and the board’s current leadership needs, identifying valuable prospects, and helping to inform and integrate new board members into their new roles.
-Some nonprofit leaders believe that the chief executive should be excluded from the recruitment process because of the possibility of a conflict of interest.
-Either way, however, it is the full board that votes on the admission of new members.
+The chief executive, having the most intimate knowledge of the organization, can provide valuable assistance to the governance committee by helping assess the organization and the board’s current leadership needs, identifying valuable prospects, and helping to inform and integrate new board members into their new roles.
+Chief executives report to and support the board.

-Molding prospects into willing, eager, and capable new board members can be time consuming.
-Decide first who is going to make the initial contact.
-If a board member knows the prospect, he or she might invite the prospect to an informational meeting to share more about the organization, board service, and gauge interest.
+Based on the relationship with the potential prospect, decide who will make the initial contact.
+Then, if a board member knows the prospective board candidate, they might invite the prospect to an informational meeting to share more about the organization, board service, and gauge interest.
 It’s important to note that only the full board can vote on a new board member.
-The chair should follow up with a letter and appropriate material describing the organization.
+The chair should follow-up with a letter and appropriate material describing the organization.
 Subsequent contacts can build on previous feedback.
-They may include an invitation to a special organizational event (concert, exhibition), a tour of the services (homeless center, hospice unit, new office building), lunch with board members, or encouragement to attend a board meeting.
-But it is important to be sensitive to the reaction of the prospect.
-If he or she clearly indicates that this is not the right time for him/her to take on additional responsibilities, accept that.
-Continue to stay in touch with the prospective board candidate and offer other ways to get involved with the organization and revisit the board opportunity at a later date or devise alternate ways for him or her to contribute.
+This may include an invitation to a special organizational event (concert, exhibition), a tour of the services (homeless center, hospice unit, new office building), lunch with board members, or invitation to attend a board meeting.
+It is important to be sensitive to the reaction of the prospect.
+If they clearly indicate that this is not the right time to take on additional responsibilities, accept that.
+Continue to stay in touch with the prospective board candidate and offer other ways to get involved with the organization and revisit the board opportunity at a later time.
+Board cultivation can take more time for certain candidates.

 Extending the invitation to join the board

-If the cultivation process has been successful and the prospect clearly indicates his or her willingness to being considered as an official candidate (after understanding what the commitment means), the governance committee presents him or her to the full board for a vote.
+If the cultivation process has been successful and the prospect clearly indicates their willingness to being considered as an official candidate (after understanding the commitment), the governance committee presents the candidate to the full board for a vote.
 Voting on new board members usually takes place at the annual meeting as per the bylaws, which is also when a subset of board members rotate off after their term is up.
-It also may be necessary to fill a sudden vacancy.
-After the board has approved membership, the chair or another suitable board member will extend an official invitation to the newly chosen member.
+It may be necessary to vote to fill a sudden vacancy at other times.

-All newly elected board members need a thorough orientation, no matter how extensive their previous board experience is.
+All newly elected board members need a thorough orientation, no matter how extensive their previous board experience.
 Every board has its special characteristics, personal dynamics, requirements for involvement, and a structure that needs clarification.
-The governance committee with the chief executive’s involvement is normally in the best position to organize orientation for new board members.
+The governance committee with the chief executive’s involvement typically organizes the orientation for new board members.
 Orientation should include information on the roles and responsibilities of the board as well as specific information pertaining to the organization.